Is a Zookeeper Salary Enough to Qualify It As a Successful Career?

 - Assisting during veterinary examinations/treatment

 No two days on the job are the same!
 One day you might be bottle feeding a baby gorilla, the next you might be devising a fun enrichment activity for the zoo’s tigers!
 Or, you might just be lugging a lot of hay to feed the elephants or spending a fair amount of time cleaning you know what.
-The variety is part of the job’s appeal.
+The variety is part of the job’s appeal and regardless of the task (glamourous or not!), at the end of the day you can feel good about knowing that every minute on the zookeeper assistant job you were doing something to help care for these amazing animals..

 I Want to Start Taking Classes Yesterday!

-Fortunately, ABC offers open enrollment; you can start the program at any time!
+You are in luck!
+ABC offers open enrollment so you can start the program at any time!
 For more information or to schedule an interview with an admissions counselor, call us at 800-795-3294.